Synchronization under Dynamic Constraints: Related Work

-The problem of checking whether a synchronizing word exists for a DCA $A=(Q, \Sigma, \delta)$ can be solved in time $\mathcal{O}(|Q|^2|\Sigma|)$, when no synchronizing word is computed, and in time $\mathcal{O}(|Q|^3)$ when a witnessing synchronizing word is demanded~\cite{DBLP:journals/siamcomp/Eppstein90,DBLP:conf/lata/Volkov08}.
-In comparison, if we only ask for a subset of states $S \subseteq Q$ to be synchronized, the problem becomes \PSPACE-complete for general DCAs~\cite{DBLP:conf/dagstuhl/Sandberg04}.
-These two problems have been investigated for several smaller classes of automata involving orders on states.
-Here, we want to mention the class of \emph{oriented} automata whose states can be arranged in a cyclic order which is preserved by all transitions, which have been studied among others in \cite{DBLP:conf/focs/Natarajan86,DBLP:journals/siamcomp/Eppstein90,DBLP:journals/tcs/AnanichevV04,DBLP:journals/fuin/RyzhikovS18,DBLP:conf/lata/Volkov08}.
-If the order is linear instead of cyclic, we get the class of \emph{monotone} automata which has been studied in \cite{DBLP:journals/tcs/AnanichevV04,DBLP:journals/fuin/RyzhikovS18}.
-An automaton is called \emph{aperiodic}~\cite{beal_perrin_2016} if there is a non-negative integer $k$ such that for any word $w$ and any state $q$ it holds that $\delta(q, w^k) = \delta(q, w^{k+1})$.
+In~\cite{DBLP:journals/fuin/RyzhikovS18} Ryzhikov and Shemyakov gave a direct algorithms that checks subset synchronization of monotone automata in time $\mathcal{O}(n^2k)$ by checking if each pair in the subset can be synchronized.
+Note that this condition is not sufficient for subset synchronization in general as here the problem is \PSPACE-complete~\cite{DBLP:conf/dagstuhl/Sandberg04}.
+They also showed that a shortest word synchronizing a monotone automata can be computed in time $\mathcal{O}(n^4k)$ while the {\sc Short-Synchronizing-Word} problem is \NP-complete for DCAs in general~\cite{Rys80,DBLP:journals/siamcomp/Eppstein90}.
+It is shown in~\cite{DBLP:journals/fuin/RyzhikovS18} that finding a synchronizable subset of maximum size can be done in polynomial time for monotone automata while the decision variant of the problem is \PSPACE-complete for general binary DCAs~\cite{DBLP:journals/tcs/Ryzhikov19a}. \end{cancel} An automaton is called \emph{aperiodic}~\cite{beal_perrin_2016} if there is a non-negative integer $k$ such that for any word $w$ and any state $q$ it holds that $\delta(q, w^k) = \delta(q, w^{k+1})$.
 An automaton is called \emph{weakly acyclic}~\cite{DBLP:journals/tcs/Ryzhikov19a} if there exists an ordering of the states $q_1, q_2, \dots, q_n$ such that if $\delta(q_i, a) = q_j$ for some letter $a \in \Sigma$, then $i \leq j$.
 In other words, all cycles in a WAA are self-loops.
 In Section~\ref{sec:results} we will consider partial WAAs.
 The class of WAAs forms a proper subclass of the class of aperiodic automata.
 Each synchronizing aperiodic automaton admits a synchronizing word of length at most ${n(n-1)}/{2}$~\cite{DBLP:journals/dmtcs/Trahtman07}, whereas synchronizing WAAs admit synchronizing words of linear lengths~\cite{DBLP:journals/tcs/Ryzhikov19a}.
 Asking whether an aperiodic automaton admits a synchronizing word of length at most $k$ is an \NP-complete task~\cite{DBLP:conf/lata/Volkov08} as it is for general DCAs~\cite{Rys80,DBLP:journals/siamcomp/Eppstein90}.
 The subset synchronization problem for WAAs, and hence for aperiodic automata, is \NP-complete~\cite{DBLP:journals/tcs/Ryzhikov19a}.